 By late 1944, the first platoon of Triple Nickles was fully trained, combat-ready, and alerted for European duty.
 The men were anxious to fight Hitler’s Nazis in Europe or the Japanese in the Pacific.
 Instead, racial military politics and changing war conditions kept the paratroopers home and away from the war they had been trained to fight.

 On May 5, 1945, a Japanese incendiary balloon explosion killed the pregnant wife of a local minister and five young members of their church while on a Sunday picnic near Bly, Oregon.
-The Army kept the details of the fatalities a secret as they didn’t want members of the public to panic regarding the thousands of such balloon bombs that had been launched by the Japanese toward American shores, intended to start major forest fires and create just such fears.
+The Army kept the details of the incident a secret as they didn’t want members of the public to panic regarding the thousands of such balloon bombs that had been launched by the Japanese toward American shores, intended to start major forest fires and create just such fears.

 In early 1945, the Triple Nickles had received secret orders from the War Department called “Operation Firefly.”
 They were sent to Pendleton, Oregon, assigned to the 9th Services Command, and trained by the Forest Service to become history’s first military smokejumpers.
 They were specifically designated to respond to Japanese balloon bombs.